Vishnuram26/Akamai_CCU_RESTAPI_Client/README.md

  Details

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 401 Unauthorized

 401 Unauthorized

 You are not authorized to access that resource

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 ---------------------------------------------------------------------------------------

-For troubleshooting purposes if the Response headers are needed, we can uncomment the print statement in the module printheaders();
+For troubleshooting purpose if the Response headers are needed, the print statement in the module printheaders() can be uncommented;